dan-chow/reading-notes/books/Kafka_The_Definitive_Guide/Ch02_Installing_Kafka.md

 - Kafka and Zookeeper
 ![alt text](res/fig_02_01_Kafka_and_Zookeeper.PNG)

+- A Zookeeper cluster is called an ensemble.
+Due to the algorithm used, it is recommended that ensembles contain an odd number of servers (e.g., 3, 5, etc.) as a majority of ensemble members (a quorum) must be working in order for Zookeeper to respond to requests.

 - It is generally considered to be good practice to use a chroot path for the Kafka cluster.
 This allows the Zookeeper ensemble to be shared with other applications, including other Kafka clusters, without a conflict.
 It is also best to specify multiple Zookeeper servers (which are all part of the same ensemble) in this configuration.
 This allows the Kafka broker to connect to another member of the Zookeeper ensemble in the event of server failure.

 - Kafka persists all messages to disk, and these log segments are stored in the directories specified in the log.dirs configuration.
 This is a comma-separated list of paths on the local system.
 If more than one path is specified, the broker will store partitions on them in a “least-used” fashion with one partition’s log segments stored within the same path.
 Note that the broker will place a new partition in the path that has the least number of partitions currently stored in it.